DFE-Digital/accessibility-manual/.github/ISSUE_TEMPLATE/hmw.md

 ---
 name: HMW Statement
-description: Track a "How Might We" statement
+about: Track a "How Might We" statement
 title: "[HMW] <Descriptive Title>"
 labels: hmw
 assignees: ''

 ---

 ## HMW Statement